Interpause/auto-sd-paint-ext/README.md

 Why use this?

-- Optimized workflow (txt2img, img2img, inpaint, outpaint, upscale) & UI design.
+- Optimized workflow (txt2img, img2img, inpaint, upscale) & UI design.
 - Only drawing studio plugin that exposes the Script API.
-- Easily create/save profiles (prompts, samplers, model, etc used).
-- Some of the above isn't actually implemented yet.

 ## Notice